awkwardengineer/time-blocker/3-project-plans/040-list-crud-ordering.md

 >
 > **Restoring an archived task:**
 > - Only individual tasks can be restored (no bulk restore)
-> - If the task's original list is archived:
+> - If the task's original list is archived (but still exists in database):
 >   - Detect that the list is archived
 >   - Prompt: "This task's list is archived.
+Restore the list, or restore to an unnamed list?"
+>   - Option 1: Restore the list (clears list's `archivedAt`, restores task to original list)
+>   - Option 2: Restore to an unnamed list (creates new unnamed list or uses existing one)
+>   - Option 3: Cancel restore
+> - If the task's original list was deleted (no longer exists in database):
+>   - Detect that the list doesn't exist
+>   - Prompt: "This task's list no longer exists.
 Restore to an unnamed list?"
 >   - If yes: Restore task to a new unnamed list (or existing unnamed list if one exists)
 >   - If no: Cancel restore
 > - If the task's original list is active: